 The introduction in the academy wide WSR programme has increased student exposure to texts.
 A reading culture is starting to become embedded with the morning sessions setting a high standard this academic year.
 Early identification of students requiring literacy intervention is now in place, through the use of regular GL reading assessments, students are targeted in order to reduce the gap between their chronological and reading ages.
+Lexoniks is used to support students who have been identified as being chronologically below.
 Reading buddies are used to support Y7 students.
-Data collected at the start of the academic year 2022-23 highlights disadvantaged students reading ability is below national average by a SAS of 2.8.
+Data collected at the start of the academic year 2023-24 highlights disadvantaged students reading ability is below national average by a SAS of 2.8.